juicebox-systems/juicebox-sdk/whitepaper/whitepaper.typ

 Juicebox provides open-source implementations for both the client and server on GitHub @Juicebox_Github.

 = Overview
-#figure(
-  image("juicebox-diagram.png"),
-  caption: [A configuration for a fictional tenant "Acme" demonstrating various realm types, operators, and their trust boundaries.], ) <Figure_1>

-== Configuration
 A protocol client distributes their secrets across _n_ mutually distrusting services that implement the _Juicebox Protocol_.
 For this paper, we will refer to each service that a secret can be distributed to as an abstract _Realm_, elaborated upon in @Realms.

 The overall security of the protocol is directly related to the set of _n_ realms you configure your client with.
 Adding a _Realm_ to your configuration generally results in a net increase in security.

+#figure(
+  image("juicebox-diagram.png"),
+  caption: [A configuration for a fictional tenant "Acme" demonstrating various realm types, operators, and their trust boundaries.], ) <Figure_1>

 When adding a _Realm_ to your configuration, some important questions to ask are:
 - Who has access to the data stored on that _Realm_? (referred to as a _trust boundary_ going forward)
 - Does that _trust boundary_ overlap with other realms in your configuration?
 If so, adding this _Realm_ may reduce your overall security.

-Configurations of realms are used in _threshold_ based operations.
+Configurations of realms are used in _threshold_-based operations.
 A _threshold_ is a definition of how many realms must participate for a secret to be recovered.
 Configuring a $"threshold" < n$ allows increased availability of secrets when using a configuration with a larger size since not all realms are required to be operational or in agreement for the operation to succeed.

 == Realms <Realms>
 A _Realm_ is a service capable of storing a distributed share of a user's secret.
 The following sections describe the two types of realms that we have implemented and the _trust boundaries_ associated with each type.